 - Iowa residents and businesses must register an aircraft unless it is continuously located and operated beyond the boundaries of the state.

 - Nonresident owners of aircraft providing the intrastate transportation of persons or property for compensation, the furnishing of services for compensation, or intrastate transportation of merchandise in Iowa, must register aircraft with the Iowa DOT prior to conducting those operations.
 Other visitors are exempt from registering aircraft in Iowa as long as their aircraft are not operated or controlled in the state for more than 30 days a year.

-To register an aircraft, complete the aircraft registration form (PDF) and return it, with payment, to the Iowa DOT’s Office of Aviation.
+To register an aircraft, complete the aircraft registration form (PDF) and return it, with payment, to the Iowa DOT’s Aviation Bureau.
 Upon receipt and approval of an application, an Aircraft Registration Certificate will be issued.
 Owners of airworthy aircraft will then receive annual renewal notices.

 - Aircraft Registration Application Form (#300038)

 Renew and pay with credit card or ACH using N-number and Access Code from your renewal notice.
 No account required.

 Annual registration fees are based on aircraft age, original manufactured list price, and its type of use (personal or business).
 A one-time 6 percent use tax on the purchase price of the aircraft is collected at the time of registration.Aircraft registration fees (and aviation fuel taxes) are deposited into a State Aviation Fund to help fund aviation programs in Iowa, such as airport development projects, the automated weather observing system (AWOS), runway markings, and windsocks.

 If I register my aircraft with the FAA, do I still need to register it in Iowa?

 Registering your aircraft with the FAA does not meet your obligation to register it in Iowa.

 Do I have to pay use tax on my aircraft?